Get access to and back up a former user's data

-Go to Active users and select the user.
+Choose User management and on the Active users page select the user.

 You can move up to 500 MB of files and folders at a time.
 When you use Move to with documents that have version history, only the latest version is moved.
 To move earlier versions, you need to restore and move each one.

 Part 2 - Get access to the Outlook information of the former employee